dibang99/bank-marketing-prediction/blog_post.md

 | Gradient Boosting      | 0.895    | 0.554     | 0.336   | 0.418    |
 | Support Vector Machine | 0.888    | 0.000     | 0.000   | 0.000    |

+In this section, we evaluate the final model used in our analysis and provide a detailed description of its key characteristics and parameters.
+Understanding these qualities helps ensure the model's effectiveness and reliability.
+### Final Model: Random Forest

+**Chosen Model:**
+Random Forest was selected as the final model based on its overall performance and ability to handle complex datasets.

+**Hyperparameters:**
+Hyperparameter tuning was performed to optimize the Random Forest model's performance.
+The following parameters were adjusted:

+1. **`n_estimators` (Number of Trees in the Forest):**
+   - **Description:** Determines the number of decision trees in the forest.
+   - **Optimal Value:** 50
+   - **Impact:** Increasing the number of trees generally improves performance but also increases computational cost.
+The chosen value balances performance and efficiency.

+2. **`max_depth` (Maximum Depth of Trees):**
+   - **Description:** Specifies the maximum depth of each tree in the forest.
+Controls the complexity of the model.
+   - **Optimal Value:** 20
+   - **Impact:** Deeper trees can model more complex patterns but may lead to overfitting.
+The chosen value provides a good trade-off between model complexity and generalization.

 **Best Parameters for Random Forest:**

 - `max_depth`: 20